A popular saying in business goes, “Put yourself in your customers’ shoes.”

 Think about it.
-If you could better target your ads, how much money would you save?
+How much money would you save if you could better target your ads?
 Would your A/B testing be more accurate and take less time?
 Could you increase conversions by identifying exactly who wants to buy your product?

 This brings us to the subject of this article — crafting a buyer persona or ideal customer profile (ICP) if you’re selling B2B.

 What’s the difference (ICP vs buyer persona)?

 Typically, your ideal customer profile outlines the type of organization you should try to sell to, and your buyer persona describes the person who buys from you.

 But both ICPs and buyer personas help you better identify the decision-makers in your target market.
 And knowing who that is ensures you create promotions, sales pitches, and content that resonates with potential customers.

 In this quick guide, we’ll cover everything you need to know about building your own ICPs and buyer persona and how to use them to get more (better qualified) leads.

 Buyer personas are semi-fictional representations of your target audience.

 They tell the story and background about the customers you want to attract.